Beraliv/beraliv.dev/packages/blog2/src/content/2021-05-22-replace-all-occurrences-in-a-string-in-typescript.md

 ---
 title: Replace all occurrences in a string in TypeScript
 date: "2021-05-22"
-description: Today we discuss ReplaceAll.
-We need to remove all occurrences in the string and place instead the different value.
-Let's do that 🚀
+description: Given the string, replace all string occurrences with specified string
 labels:
   - typescript
   - medium